Log in Sign up

 A relatively new field that is currently developing in microbiology and medicine is the use of soft X-ray radiation.
 When penetrating a living organism, it allows for imaging blood vessels, detailed examination of the structure of soft tissues, and even conducting microbiological research at the cellular level.
 An X-ray microscope that uses radiation from a pinch discharge in heavy element plasma enables the observation of details in the structure of living cells that even an electron microscope cannot see, even in specially prepared cellular structures.

-One type of radiation therapy used to treat malignant tumours utilizes hard X-ray radiation.
+One type of radiation therapy used to treat malignant tumors utilizes hard X-ray radiation.
 This is possible due to its ionizing effect, which destroys the tissue of the biological target.
 In this case, an electron accelerator is used as the radiation source.

 X-ray Imaging in Engineering